oneapi-src/level-zero-spec/scripts/core/INTRO.rst

   - Metrics Discovery and Reporting
   - Kernel Profiling, Instrumentation and Debug

-See the "Tools Programming Guide" for more details.
+See the :ref:`tools-programming-guide` for more details.

 System Management
 -----------------

-The Level-Zero sysman APIs provide in-band access to the following features for each accelerator device:
+The Level-Zero Sysman APIs provide in-band access to the following features for each accelerator device:

   - Query the performance, power and health of accelerator resources
   - Control the performance and power profile of accelerator resources